UnifiedID2/uid2-docs-preview/preview/docs/ref-info/glossary-uid.md

 ### T

 <dl>

+<dt><MdxJumpAnchor id="gl-tokenized-sharing">Tokenized sharing</MdxJumpAnchor></dt>
+<dd>Tokenized sharing means encrypting <a href="#gl-dii">DII</a> or <a href="#gl-raw-uid2">Raw UID2s</a> into <a href="#gl-uid2-token">UID2 tokens</a> and sharing the tokens with authorized recipients.
+Using UID2 tokens helps protect raw UID2s end-to-end between the sender and receiver of the data, including when the data passes through unauthorized parties.
+Tokenized sharing is required for sharing in the bid stream or via pixels, but you can use it in any sharing use case.</dd>
+<dd>For details, see <a href="../sharing/sharing-tokenized-overview">Tokenized Sharing Overview</a>.</dd>

 <dt><MdxJumpAnchor id="gl-transparency-and-control-portal">Transparency and Control Portal</MdxJumpAnchor></dt>
 <dd>The UID2 Transparency and Control Portal is a user-facing website, <a href="https://www.transparentadvertising.com/">https://www.transparentadvertising.com/</a>, that allows consumers to opt out of UID2 at any time.</dd>